-Motor vehicles are southwest Washington's largest air pollution producer, and their use is steadily increasing.
+Motor vehicles are a large source of air pollution in southwest Washington's and their use is steadily increasing.
 Motor vehicle use is growing significantly faster than our rate of population growth.
 Clean Air Washington is designed to reduce motor vehicle pollution and remove tens of thousands of vehicles from southwest Washington's roads during peak commute hours.
 This will not only improve air quality, but also reduce traffic congestion at the same time.
 To do this, Clean Air Washington concentrates on three separate motor vehicle issues: motor vehicle emission inspections, clean fuels and conformity.
 Transportation Demand Management, a companion effort, is authorized by separate legislation.